 If that last paragraph made you squirm, you may be wondering how best to avoid the horror of chigger bites.
 If it didn’t, you may still want to follow this advice to save yourself from days of itchiness.

 The best thing to do is to avoid exposure altogether.
 Now that we know chiggers like to live in moist grassy areas, you may want to think twice before taking a nap directly on the grass after a warm summer rain.
 Instead, bring a blanket.
-Chiggers hate this simple trick!
+Long pants and a long-sleeved shirt can help to keep the intense itching at bay.

-Bug spray is also a tried and true method to avoid chiggers.
+Insect repellant (especially those with DEET) is also a tried and true method to avoid chiggers.
 Before you walk through some tall grass or hike through the forest, spray some bug repellent just around your ankles and on your shoes.
-This will prevent chiggers from latching onto your feet and crawling up your legs to find a suitable biting spot.
+This will prevent them from latching onto your feet and crawling up your legs to find a suitable biting spot.

 Hopefully, this article didn’t discourage you from enjoying the park on a beautiful late summer day.
 Enjoy your outdoor adventures, but do watch out for the chiggers!